Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

   A tall, burly man, with a greying trimmed beard and greasy grey hair.
 He shows a muscular build framed by thick arms, clad in a sleeveless vest with his linen shirt underneath rolled up to his elbows.
   His face is weathered and worn, eyes dulled with sorrow.
   He shows a hollow, defeated posture, weighed down by both farm work and excessive drinking.
-  Despite his rough exterior, there’s a lingering trace of the man he used to be, a glimmer of hope.
+  Despite his rough exterior, there's a lingering trace of the man he used to be, a glimmer of hope.
 ###### Info
   He is one of The Farmers. ( Lives in the farmhouse next to the Grain Silo ) After his daugther Lyanna vanished around 5 years ago he started drinking in excess and